 Section 6.5

 Any application resulting from a response to a HUD notice of funding availability (NOFA) shall be forwarded to the Ranking and Evaluation Committee for review.
-Applications and rankings will be sent to the Steering Committee for final review.
-The Steering Committee shall have a vote to approve issuance of letter(s) of support and determination of final ranking position on the applications.
+Applications and rankings will be sent to the Board of Directors for final review.
+The Board of Directors shall have a vote to approve issuance of letter(s) of support and determination of final ranking position on the applications.

 Section 6.6